nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

 **A**: It is not suggested to transfer data between machines.
-The purpose of the app is develped solely for personal use.
-Nonetheless, you can copy the back_up file named [] under the folder [] into your new computer to restore you data.
-Please put the file the same [name] folder.
+The purpose of the app is developed solely for personal use.
+Nonetheless, you can copy the folder named `data` that is created in the same directory (location) as where you are running the application into your new computer to restore your data.

 ## Command Summary